Louella Tomlinson: WNBL

 Tomlinson returned to Australia to begin her professional career, joining the Dandenong Rangers for the 2011–12 WNBL season.
 In 22 games on the season, she averaged 3.1 points and 2.9 rebounds per game, helping the Rangers win the championship alongside Jenna O'Hea and Kathleen MacLeod.
 Tomlinson returned to Australia for the 2014–15 WNBL season, moving to Perth to join the West Coast Waves.
 An injury plagued season limited her to just 12 games, averaging 12.4 points and 6.0 rebounds per game.
-The fledgeling Waves managed just four wins in 2014–15, prompting Basketball WA to sell the team to the Perth Wildcats.
-The team was subsequently rebranded the Perth Lynx and Tomlinson signed on with the new program.
+The Waves were rebranded as the Perth Lynx in 2015 and Tomlinson signed on with the new program.
 On 17 October 2015, she scored a career-high 29 points against the Melbourne Boomers, which earned her a spot on the Round 2 WNBL Team of the Week.
 On 13 January 2016, she was ruled out for four to six weeks with an ankle injury.
 She returned to the line-up for the team's final three games of the regular season, helping the Lynx finish second on the ladder with a 16–8 win–loss record.
 The Lynx went on to defeat the first-seeded Townsville Fire in the semi-finals, thus advancing to the WNBL grand final for the first time since 1999.
 There they were outclassed by the defending champion Townsville (who made it to the grand final via the preliminary final), losing the best-of-three series 2–0.
 In 23 games for the Lynx in 2015–16, she averaged 9.0 points, 5.3 rebounds, 1.4 assists and 2.0 blocks per game.
 Tomlinson will return home to Victoria after a year abroad in Europe, after signing with the Melbourne Boomers for the 2017–18 WNBL season.

 After two one-season stints in Bendigo and Southside respectively, Tomlinson then signed with the Adelaide Lightning for the 2020–21 season.